 Federal budget reconciliation cuts could upend our local schools and limit access to free school meals for [X number] [State/District] students.
 Congress is proposing to cut $3 billion over 10 years ($300 million per year) from the Community Eligibility Provision (CEP), providing free breakfast and lunch to students in high-poverty areas.
 This would cause [X out of Y] [State/District] schools to lose CEP eligibility.

 Thank you for taking time to review this.
-SNA is working hard in Washington DC along with partner organizations to communicate what effects this cut would have on our schools.
+SNA is working hard in Washington, D.C along with partner organizations to communicate what effects this cut would have on our schools.
 I remain hopeful that feeding kids can remain an important bipartisan goal.

 I look forward to your thoughts and keeping you informed.